HemalathaNK/Person-Location-Tracking-Using-Face-Recognition/README.md

 * __DroidCam:__ To use a mobile device as an external camera
      * [DroidCam Client for Laptop](https://www.dev47apps.com/droidcam/windows/)
      * DroidCam app for mobile (available on respective app stores)

+### Libraries
+The code utilizes several libraries for functionalities like web development, computer vision, and facial recognition.